 The Sports Therapy team are highly experienced and enthusiastic and have a real commitment to teaching sports therapy.
 Dynamic, friendly and supportive of your individual needs, staff are actively involved in national and international research and consultancy projects that influence the development of sports therapy and feed directly into the course.

-You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) in sports therapy and professional accreditation with the Society of Sports Therapists.
+You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) in sports therapy, accredited by the Society of Sports Therapists.
 GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent) are also required.

 If you accept a formal offer from Edge Hill University you will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.

 International students require IELTS 6.5, with a score no lower than 6.0 in each individual component, or an equivalent English language qualification.

 If your current level of English is half a band, one band, or one-and-a-half bands lower, either overall or in one or two elements, you may want to consider our Pre-Sessional English course.